 These two images photograph the same site on North Terrace.
 The first photograph shows the Queen Victoria Jubilee Exhibition Building, designed by architects Latham Withall and Alfred Wells and completed in 1887.
 It was torn down in 1962 and replaced with the underground car park and pebble dash office blocks seen in the second photograph.
 Aside from some minor changes to the fixtures in the concrete quadrangle, the site remains the same today.
 In just 75 years we went from building beautiful things to tearing them down.

 Western civilisation used to produce beautiful things.
 People in old photographs used to dress better and look more dignified.
-Not only the wealthy, but everyone from Ladies and Doctors to labourers and servants.
-Old buildings, even simple worker’s cottages were more appealing than grand public works today.
+Not only the wealthy, but everyone from ladies and doctors to labourers and servants.
+Old buildings, even simple workers’ cottages were more appealing than grand public works today.
 Books, cars, trains, furniture, art and homewares all used to be more pleasing.
-The speech and writing of anyone holding positions requiring a modicum of education used to be of a far higher standard than that of people in those same positions today.
+The speech and writing of the educated used to be of a higher standard than that of people of similar status today.

-Unfortunately, since at least the Second World War our traditions have been attacked and ridiculed, eroded and undermined so that the vast majority of young people today have only the vaguest conception of them.
-Even those people who believe they are upholding tradition have sometimes drifted rather further from it than they think.
-Our culture is not dead, it still exists, often in the same places it has always been.
-But instead of being encouraged to learn and embrace our heritage, most ordinary people are steered away.
+The culture the old world developed remains, often in the same places it has always been.
+But instead of being encouraged to learn and embrace our traditions, most ordinary people are steered away.
 A startling number of the institutions which once taught and preserved our culture now teach that it is responsible for our and others’ oppression, and are engaged in its destruction.
 Unsurprisingly, many of us do not feel liberated by this devastation, but isolated in a fragmenting society.

-To claim expertise in any field of western culture is not intended.
-Instead, this is a tentative search for a more coherent approach to reality than that of secular materialism.
-Perhaps these small offerings might inspire others to remember their culture.
-This is not a rejection of the modern world.
-We enjoy a standard of living dependent upon modern technology which we would not wish discard.
-All traditions are constantly in need of reform and refinement as they are translated into new contexts.
-However, the cultural revolutions which raged from the 60’s were co-opted into a wholesale rejection of tradition rather than its further development.
-If returned to the service of western tradition, it could be hoped that modern technology would produce ever more refined culture.
+In searching for a more coherent approach to reality than that of secular materialism we must be careful not to adopt past errors or to reject the modern world.
+We enjoy a standard of living dependent upon modern technology which we would not wish to discard.
+Good cultural forms ought to be the manifestation of good principles, and thus should develop with the world in which they are realised.
+However, the cultural revolutions which have raged since the 1960s have been directed into a wholesale rejection of tradition rather than its further development.
+If returned to the service of Christian ideals, it could be hoped that modern technology will facilitate ever more refined culture.